raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 Now we've completed our circuit we'll need to change our code to trigger the transistor, allowing current to flow through the resistor, which will pop the balloon.

-1. First, you're going to need an `OutputDevice` to trigger the transistor, and you'll need the `sleep` method from the `time` library:
+1. First, you're going to need an `OutputDevice` to trigger the transistor, and you'll need the `sleep` method from the `time` library.
+Add `OutputDevice` and import the `sleep` method at the beginning of your code:

     ```python
 	from gpiozero import Button, OutputDevice